CiscoDevNet/monitoring-as-code/OpenShift/NodeJS/README.md

 # 2. Deploy application
 Deploy Pods or Deployments, instrument with AppD agents using init containers (init-cont.yml) or auto-instrumentation (auto-instr.yml):

+AppDynamics documentation about how to deploy NodeJS agent can be found [here](https://docs.appdynamics.com/display/PRO45/Install+the+Node.js+Agent+in+Containers).

 ## a) Use init containers

 Init containers are an option available in Kubernetes environments to run additional containers at startup time that help initialize an application.

 Appdynamics provides APM agent images in the [Docker Hub](https://hub.docker.com/u/appdynamics), and when used as init containers, can act as a delivery mechanism to copy the APM agent files into the application container at deploy time and then terminate.

 In the repo, examples of how to use init containers with Deployments: